gabmeow/CubixOS/README.md

 # CHANGELOG
 - Previous:
-  - Added a partial fix for the buffe
+  - Added a partial fix for the buffer
 - Changes:
   - Added and fixed the buffer
   - Changed the text